michael-cowled/MAPS---Metabolite-Annotation-Propagation-and-Synthesis/README.md

 1. Fixed a bug where columns imported from SIRIUS files were incorrect if using a different version of SIRIUS.
 2. For futureproofing, column indexing was replaced by names rather than numbers for ms2query and gnps.
 3. Added classyfire Superclass columns.
+4. Added a save of the cid_cache csv file just prior to pulling standardised names from the database in the event that there is a connection error or other fatal error, making subsequent rerunning much faster.

 ---